ljuben997/sputnik/README.md

 }
 ```

 The macro then goes through all the structs, searches for the variables and creates a separate struct: `Variables` where the user, when initializing the query can set the required data for those same variables.
-QuerySatelite also generates an enum called `SelectedValues` and also an array where the developer can set the required values it they want to return:
+QuerySatelite also generates an enum called `SelectedValues` and also an array where the developer can set the required values that they want to return:
 ```swift
 @QuerySatelite
 struct Character {